 - Zero withdrawal and deposit fees

-- Excellent customer support is available 24/5
+- Excellent customer support available 24/5

 - Quality educational materials for beginners

-- Juicy boons for professional traders
+- Premier offerings for professional traders

 Cons